aws-samples/serverless-patterns/apigw-APIKey-tenantid-cdk/README.md

 The DynamoDB table uses `tenantId` as the partition key and stores the corresponding `apiKey` for each tenant.

 ## Testing

+> **Note:** This sample uses `USER_PASSWORD_AUTH` for simplicity.
+In production, use `USER_SRP_AUTH` (Secure Remote Password) so that the password is never transmitted over the network.
+The plain password flow here is for demonstration purposes only.

 1. Get the outputs from the deployment:
     ```bash